-It is possible to iterate your way to the most elegantly designed solution possible and it is the product manager’s role to help both instill this iterative mindset into the team and to manage any political fallout from approaching design in an iterative way.
+It is possible to iterate your way to the most elegantly designed solution possible and it is the product manager’s role to help instil this iterative mindset into the team and to manage any fallout from approaching design in an iterative way.

 Managing the tension between product designers and product managers

 The relationship between product designers and product managers can – and arguably – should be – littered with tension at times.
-An undercurrent of tension is perfectly healthy.
+It’s perfectly healthy.
 As the former director of product at Tinder once recommended: